Word@Work, Let God's Word energise your working day!

 Formerly, when you did not know God, you were slaves to those who by nature are not gods.
 But now that you know God – or rather are known by God – how is it that you are turning back to those weak and miserable forces?
 Do you wish to be enslaved by them all over again?
 You are observing special days and months and seasons and years!
 (NIVUK)

-The gospel demands that we accept salvation as a free gift, and repudiate any thought of adding to the perfect sacrifice of Christ.
+The gospel demands that we accept salvation as a free gift (Ephesians 2:8-9) and repudiate any thought of adding to the perfect sacrifice of Christ.
 Yet, many believers are still tempted into religious habits which become idolatry, because they usurp the place of Jesus Christ.
-Yes, once we are saved, then we have a deep desire to please the Lord out of gratitude for what He has done … and that is right: but no act of service can ever contribute to our salvation.
-However we easily adopt pious habits but soon forget why we do them.
-When that happens we may be faithful to the habit’s demands but unfaithful to the Lord.
+However, we easily adopt pious habits but soon forget why we do them.
+When that happens, we may be faithful to the habit’s demands but unfaithful to the Lord.
 The way forward is to repent of adding anything to the gospel.
-Then worship the Lord for the completeness of your salvation which He has achieved for you.
+Then worship the Lord for the completeness of your salvation which He has achieved for us.

 Prayer